[Click on the photos to make them larger]

 Good colours and style makes this one worth observing further.
 It was bred from parents one of which included ‘M. Violet Moon’ as part of its lineage.
 So, I’m calling this ‘Trace of a Violet Moon’

 Recently I put together a collection of flowers available on some of my plants, and presented them to Valerie Hunton, a Kerikeri painter.
 Here are some of those flowers, and the time was late May 2015.
 All are new ones raised by me from imported seeds.
+Later on I learned that the flowers I brought to her in this period were arranged and then photographed by her husband Rex.
+They became the basis of the larger part of the ‘Portrait of John Prince’ that she produced, to my surprise as part of her 80th birthday show at Kaan Zamaan Gallery in Kerikeri in 2016.
+See the result in the ‘Exclusive Nestlebrae Hibiscus’ section of this website.

 This one first flowered for me some years ago on South Kaipara Head.
 I planted it soon after I arrived here in October 2011.
 It blooms reliably once summer heat arrives, and it is building a stronger structure amidst some other plants crowding it.
 Arguably the best of the new flowers I’ve had in this colour range.
 I call it ‘Towering Inferno’.